bhubr/ts-di-experiments/README.md

-# TypeScript Auth Module
+# TypeScript DI Experiments

 This is just an experiment.
+Translating code from [DIPPP](https://www.manning.com/books/dependency-injection-principles-practices-patterns) book, published by Manning.

 ## Setup of TS project